backdrop-contrib/instagram_block/readme.md

 USAGE
 -----

-@todo
+You will need to be logged in to the Instagram account you wish to show if you are setting up the user block.

+This module installs two blocks for you to use (as sidebars, etc...)

+The config page contains basic authentication config while the blocks on the Layout page contain most of the settings.

 License
 -------

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

 Maintainers
 -----------